Monday - Friday8:00 a.m. - 5:00 p.m.

 Likewise, items such as disposable diapers, cigarette butts and sanitary napkins should be kept out of the system.
 Kitchen wastes such as bones, eggshells and coffee grounds do not readily decompose and should be thrown out rather than put through the garbage grinder.

-Grease is probably the worst enemy of your ISDS; pans should be wiped clean prior to washing and excess grease or drippings should never be poured down the drain.
+Grease is probably the worst enemy of your OTWS; pans should be wiped clean prior to washing and excess grease or drippings should never be poured down the drain.

 Take a look at the Septic System Maintenance brochure for more information.